 Much of what shapes the world appears to be non-religious, including the global economy, science and technology, and major shifts in the natural world such as climate change.
 Yet, religions continue to play a major world in shaping the contours of society and culture as well as our views about science, technology, nature, and commerce.
 On the one hand, religious studies represents the objective, historical study of a wide array of religious streams and phenomena that help us to understand how human beings view and shape the world.
 On the other, we begin to understand how human beings have sought answers to the big questions of existence: What is human nature, what is our place in the world and the universe as a whole, as well as how we face difficult questions of suffering and death that science and technology often seem unable to resolve.
 Exploring the wider world and inner questions of existence together with students has been an incredibly rewarding journey as a scholar and a teacher.

-—Mark Unno, professor and Religious Studies department head
+—Mark Unno, professor of Religious Studies

 Interdisciplinary Research